izgzhen/iris-coq/README.txt

   * masks.v introduces some lemmas about masks

-  * world_prop.v uses the aforementioned Coq library to construct the domain for Iris propositions
+  * world_prop.v uses the ModuRes Coq library to construct the domain for Iris propositions

   * iris.v is the main file and contains the actual logic and the proof of the rules for view shifts and Hoare triples

-  It uses a Coq library in lib/ by Sieczkowski et al. to solve the recursive domain equation (see the paper for a reference).
+  The development uses ModuRes, a Coq library in by Sieczkowski et al. to solve the recursive domain equation (see the paper for a reference) and prove some of the standard separation logic rules.
+It is located in the lib/ subdirectory.

 REQUIREMENTS